bpmnServer/bpmn-server/docs/README.md

 ## Execution
 `bpmn-server` is primiraly an execution engine for bpmn models.

-Everytime a model is executed (started), an `instance` is created, and for each `element` that is executed it creates an `item'

 Execution is based on the model logic that is enhanced by various extensions that allow scripting and access to your application.

 During Execution, Model Listeners and Application Listeners are invoked.

-The execution `engine` is availabe through an API [see API.engine](api/interfaces/IAPIEngine.md).
+Everytime a model is executed (started), an `instance` is created, and for each `element` that is executed it creates an `item'

+### Invoking Execution Engine

+You can communicate with the the execution `engine' through an API [see API.engine](api/interfaces/IAPIEngine.md) to `start` a Workflow or to `continue` executin of an Item, etc.

 [For more details about Invoking Execution Engine](invokation.md)

+### Execution logic and scripting
+During Execution of the work bpmn-server can invoke custom scripts at various event or call back your business application

 [For more details about Execution behaviour](execution.md)